Friendseeker/MATH340-UBC/notes.md

 equals 0 and the dot product of primal solution and dual slack variable equals 0, hence the name "complimentary slackness")

+## Application

+We can use complimentary slackness to find dual LP optimal solution via given primal LP itself & primal LP solution.

+Note, when the primal is not degenerate, we can construct system of equations in terms of dual optimal solution terms, to acquire dual optimum from primal optimum.

+The powerful part is that we don't need a dictionary, but rather the optimal solution itself is sufficient to apply complimentary slackness

 ### Proof

 Recall the inequality used in weak duality proof